 Informatics goes beyond hardware and software, studying how the world uses technology to communicate, work, and engage.
-As an informatics student, you’ll learn how people and information systems connect, and then apply that knowledge to solve issues facing business, healthcare, science, the arts and more.
-You can design, implement and evaluate information technology tools that turn data into solutions, advance business, support healthcare and improve any number of industries.
+As an informatics student, you will learn how people and information systems connect and then apply that knowledge to solve issues facing business, health care, science, the arts, and more.
+You can design, implement, and evaluate information technology tools that turn data into solutions, advance business, support health care, and improve any number of industries.
 You will choose a specialization that supports you career interests, and curriculum integrates computing, social science, and information systems design.

-Skills and abilities this major develops include: analytical and problem-solving skilling, specific computer skills (design, coding, etc.) creative thinking, communication, and teamwork skills.
+Skills and abilities this major develops include: analytical and problem-solving skills, specific computer skills (design, coding, etc.), creative thinking, communication, and teamwork skills.